Bradley Arant Boult Cummings: Merger

+Offices

+The firm's largest offices by number of attorneys are Birmingham and Nashville.
+It maintains other U.S. offices in Atlanta, Charlotte, Chattanooga, Dallas, Houston, Huntsville, Jackson, Knoxville, Montgomery, Tampa, and Washington, D.C..

 Awards

 In August 2020, Bradley Partner Jay Bender was awarded the Alabama Commendation Medal from the Alabama Army National Guard for his work on the "Honoring American Veterans in Need Act of 2019" (HAVEN Act).